 Do you remember what our president said about Mitt Romney in one of his campaign ads?
 “Mitt Romney.
 Not one of us.”
 That was pretty blunt of him.
 Maybe Obama can be credited for that.

 Nixon talked just the same way.
 “That guy they want me to appoint: Is he one of us?”
 Thatcher talked just that way as well.
-There’s a biography of Nixon called One of Us.
-There’s a biography of Thatcher called One of Us.
+There’s a biography of Nixon called One of Us

 Here’s the thing: They both talked that way in private.
 But Obama talked that way in a campaign ad.